GoLand 2024.3 Help

 Invalid

 If it is technically impossible to suspend the program at the breakpoint, the debugger marks it as invalid.
-The most common cause for this is that there is no executable code on the line.
+This often happens because there is no executable code on the line.

 Muted